 - complex structures (tables, animations, carousels, interactive elements, etc.) within various file types

 Microassist excels in accessibility audits and remediation, accessible website and application development,and accessible elearning development.
-We have considerable history providing application development, training development, and accessibility consulting services to corporations, state and federal agencies, and higher education.
+We have considerable history providing application development, training development, and accessibility consulting services to corporations, state and federal agencies, and institutions of higher education.

 Having worked on accessible product development for state government since the early 90s, we are one of the leaders in creating accessible, Texas Administrative Code (TAC) 206, TAC 213, and WCAG 2.0 AA-compliant applications for State of Texas agencies.